aritect/consul/README.md

 - **Cross-Platform Retransmission** — Seamlessly broadcast updates from X directly to designated Telegram threads using the `/retransmit` command.
 - **Ecosystem Navigation** — Instant access to charts, contract addresses, and platform resources.
 - **Context-Aware Summaries** — AI-generated summaries of the last 100 community messages using LLM (Groq/OpenAI), helping members stay informed without scrolling through endless conversations.
+- **Enhanced LLM Integrations** — AI-powered `/consul` command for intelligent Q&A with customizable context.
+Supports direct questions and reply-based interactions for natural conversations.
 - **Community Leaderboards** — Gamified ranking system tracking member engagement and contributions.
 Reply to any message with `/up` to give points, and use `/leaderboard` to see top contributors.

 ### Upcoming Features

-- **Enhanced LLM Integrations** — Advanced natural language processing for smarter community interactions.
 - **Customizable Buy Alerts** — Personalize your buy notifications with custom GIFs to match your community's style.
 - **Achievement System** — Unlockable badges and rewards for community milestones, early adopters, and active participants.
 - **Referral Tracking** — Built-in referral system with attribution and reward distribution.